RamtinMoslemi/KAN-Papers/README.md

 Akansh Agrawal, Akshan Agrawal, Shashwat Gupta, Priyanka Bagade

 **Abstract:**
-Medical image segmentation is crucial in robotic surgeries, disease diagnosis, and treatment plans.
-This research presents an innovative methodology that combines Kolmogorov-Arnold Networks (KAN) with an adapted Mamba layer for medical image segmentation.
-The proposed KAN-Mamba FusionNet framework improves image segmentation by integrating attention-driven mechanisms with convolutional parallel training and autoregressive deployment, while preserving interpretability, in contrast to the state-of-the-art techniques that depend exclusively on Mamba for ailment localization and accurate diagnosis.
-We evaluated our proposed KAN-Mamba FusionNet model on three distinct medical image segmentation datasets, BUSI, Kvasir-Seg and GlaS.
-The results indicated that the KAN-Mamba FusionNet consistently yields better IoU and F1 scores in comparison to the state-of-the-art methods.
-Further, we offer insights into the model's behavior via ablation studies, examining the effects of various components and assessing their contributions to the overall performance of the proposed model.
-The findings illustrate the strength and effectiveness of this methodology for dependable medical image segmentation, providing a unique approach to address intricate visual data issues in healthcare.
+Medical image segmentation is essential for applications like robotic surgeries, disease diagnosis, and treatment planning.
+Recently, various deep-learning models have been proposed to enhance medical image segmentation.
+One promising approach utilizes Kolmogorov-Arnold Networks (KANs), which better capture non-linearity in input data.
+However, they are unable to effectively capture long-range dependencies, which are required to accurately segment complex medical images and, by that, improve diagnostic accuracy in clinical settings.
+Neural networks such as Mamba can handle long-range dependencies.
+However, they have a limited ability to accurately capture non-linearities in the images as compared to KANs.
+Thus, we propose a novel architecture, the KAN-Mamba FusionNet, which improves segmentation accuracy by effectively capturing the non-linearities from input and handling long-range dependencies with the newly proposed KAMBA block.
+We evaluated the proposed KAN-Mamba FusionNet on three distinct medical image segmentation datasets: BUSI, Kvasir-Seg, and GlaS - and found it consistently outperforms state-of-the-art methods in IoU and F1 scores.
+Further, we examined the effects of various components and assessed their contributions to the overall model performance via ablation studies.
+The findings highlight the effectiveness of this methodology for reliable medical image segmentation, providing a unique approach to address intricate visual data issues in healthcare.